Harinishri005/19CS301Module-9/README.md

 ### EX: 9.5 SEB

 ### Aim:
-Write a Python program to filter the odd and even numbers  in a list using filter (  )
+To Write a Python program to filter the odd and even numbers  in a list using filter (  )

 ### Algorithm:
 1.Read the number of elements n and create an empty list l.